MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/content-search-reference.md

 - MET150
 ms.custom:
 - seo-marvel-apr2020
-description: "This article contains reference information about the Content search eDiscovery tool in the Microsoft 365 compliance center to help you learn the many details about Content search" f1.keywords:"
+description: "This article contains reference information about the Content search eDiscovery tool in the Microsoft 365 compliance center to help you learn the many details about Content search."
 ---

 # Content search reference